Multi-band light curves from eccentric accreting supermassive black hole binaries: Introduction

 In this work, we calculate the light curves of accreting SMBHBs with year-like orbital periods, and eccentricity values of $e=0, 0.45$, and $0.7$.
 Light curves of the thermal disk emission are computed at infrared and optical wavelengths.
 We also report nominal light curves of non-thermal $\gamma$-ray emission, based on the assumption that the jet luminosity is controlled by the accretion power, which we can accurately measure from our simulations.
 These predictions can serve as a guide to interpreting AGNs (especially blazars) that exhibit periodicity at different wavelengths.
 We pay particular attention to the differentiating characteristics of eccentric versus circular binaries

 The paper is organized as follows.
 In \sref{sec:models} we describe our models for the binary, disk, gas, and cooling prescription, as well as other technical details.
 In \sref{sec:numerics} we describe pertinent numerical details of our simulations, including the disk initial conditions.
 Results are presented in \sref{sec:results}.
 We focus primarily on the following LC observables: modulation periods, amplitudes of hydrodynamic variability, relative power in different electromagnetic bands, and temporal lags and correlations between bands.
 We discuss our results in greater detail in \sref{sec:discuss}, including: evidence of binarity (\sref{sec:binevi}), evidence of eccentricity (\sref{sec:eccbinevi}), Doppler brightening (\sref{sec:dop}), considerations which must be made when applying our results to observations, with particular blazars used as a basis for discussion (\sref{sec:sources}), and caveats of our approach (\sref{sec:caveats}).
 We conclude in \sref{sec:conclude}.
 The appendix describes numerical prescriptions that were used to attain stable, long-term numerical evolution (\sref{app:fixes}), sensitivity tests and their tabulated results (\sref{app:sens}), details of a Doppler brightening calculation (\sref{app:dop}), and numerical convergence properties of the solution scheme (\sref{app:res}).
+Throughout this work, ``orbits'' refer to binary orbits unless specified otherwise.